 Organized by Scottsdale Museum of Contemporary Art.

-Sponsored by the Andy Warhol Foundation for the Visual Arts, the Walker and Karla Goldschmidt Foundation, and SMITHGROUP JJR.
+Sponsored by The Andy Warhol Foundation for the Visual Arts, Walter and Karla Goldschmidt Foundation, SMITHGROUP JJR, CALA Alliance (Celebración Artística de las Américas), and Museo de Arte de Zapopan (MAZ), Jalisco, Mexico.